krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-11-30-async-manual.md

 That numbers vary between versions.
 I remember one application with HTTP Client 4.x with defaults set to **2**.

+THere are plenty of tools that log the invocation time of external services.
+The common problem in those tools is that the time of waiting on pool for a connection is usually included in the whole time ov invocation which is a lie.
+I saw in the past when caller had a line in logs that shew execution time of ```X ms```, caller had similar log that presented ```1/10 * X ms```.
+What was those teams doing to understand that?
+They tried to convinced network department that it's a network issue.
+Big waste of time.

 ### CPU - easy-peasy
 {: #cpu-easy }

-if you know that your application is CPU intensive and you want to decrease CPU consumption, then the CPU mode is suitable.
+if you know that your application is CPU intensive, or you want to decrease CPU consumption, then the CPU mode is suitable.

 Let's prepare our application: